Taxpayers in certain states impacted by severe weather and wildfires now have more time to file their federal income tax returns.

 What if I live outside the designated disaster area?

-If the storms impacted your records, but you live outside the designated disaster area and need more time to file, give the IRS a call at 866-562-5227.
+If the storms or wildfires impacted your records, but you live outside the designated disaster area and need more time to file, give the IRS a call at 866-562-5227.
 They can help you determine if you qualify for the extended tax deadline.